NikolaRakonjac95/Netmiko/README.md

 * cisco_concurent_sessions is the similar script as a previous one.
 Only change is in possibility to chose on how many devices we want to log in simultaneous.

 * In txt_fsm_iventory script I managed to find on which devices in network certain SFP module is present, using textfsm in order getting more granular output.

+* chack_stack_status is made to be used by Nagios server for monitoring stack status.
+This script covers stack with two, three and four switches.